Fossil (software): Features

 Fossil is a cross-platform distributed version control system that runs on Linux, BSD derivatives, Mac and Windows.
 It is capable of performing distributed version control, bug tracking, wiki services, and documentation.

-The software has a built-in web interface, which reduces project tracking complexity and promotes situational awareness.
-A user may simply type "fossil ui" from within any check-out and Fossil automatically opens the user's web browser to display a page giving detailed history and status information on that project.
-The fossil executable may be run as a standalone HTTP server, as a CGI application, accessed via SSH, or run interactively from the CLI.
+The software has a built-in web interface, accessible from the executable via a standalone HTTP server or as a CGI application.
+This interface provides features akin to a software forge, including bug tracking, documentation viewing, and commit timelines.

 To simplify centralized development, Fossil provides an "autosync" mode to automatically sync changes when commits are made, in a similar manner to centralized version control systems.

-Content is stored using a SQLite database so that transactions are atomic even if interrupted by a power loss or system crash.
+Content is stored in an SQLite database, allowing it to benefit from the latter's atomic transactions for corruption resistance.

 Fossil is free software released under a BSD license (relicensed from previously GPL).

 Adoption

 Fossil is used for version control by the SQLite project, which is itself a component of Fossil.
 SQLite transitioned to using Fossil for version control over CVS on 2009-08-12.

-Some examples of other projects using Fossil are: